Tony Blair: Family

 Blair married Cherie Booth on 29 March 1980.
 They have four children: Euan, Nicky, Kathryn, and Leo.
 Leo was the first legitimate child born to a serving prime minister in over 150 years – since Francis Russell was born to Lord John Russell on 11 July 1849.
 All four children have Irish passports, by virtue of Blair's mother, Hazel Elizabeth Rosaleen Corscadden (12 June 1923 – 28 June 1975).
-The family's primary residence is in Connaught Square; the Blairs own eight residences in total.
+As of 2014 the family's primary residence was in Connaught Square, and the Blairs owned eight residences in total.
 His first grandchild, a girl, was born in October 2016.

 Wealth

 Blair's financial assets are structured in an opaque manner, and estimates of their extent vary widely.
 These include figures of up to £100 million.
 Blair stated in 2014 that he was worth "less than £20 million".
-A 2015 assertion, by Francis Beckett, David Hencke and Nick Kochan, concluded that Blair had acquired $90 million and a property portfolio worth $37.5 million in the eight years since he had left office.
+A 2015 assertion, by Francis Beckett, David Hencke and Nick Kochan, concluded that Blair had acquired US$90 million and a property portfolio worth US$37.5 million in the eight years since he had left office.

 In October 2021, Blair was named in the Pandora Papers.